avaloki108/mythril2.0/docs/source/security-analysis.rst

 Speed vs. Coverage
 ******************

 The execution timeout can be specified with the :code:`--execution-timeout <seconds>` argument.
-When the timeout is reached, mythril will stop analysis and print out all currently found issues.
+When the timeout is reached, Mythril 2.0 will stop analysis and print out all currently found issues.

 The maximum recursion depth for the symbolic execution engine can be controlled with the :code:`--max-depth` argument.
 The default value is 22.
 Lowering this value will decrease the number of explored states and analysis time, while increasing this number will increase the number of explored states and increase analysis time.
 For some contracts, it helps to fine tune this number to get the best analysis results.
 -